8 Pregnancy Symptoms You’ll Actually Like

-For some moms-to-be, an increased blood volume translates into a fresh pink glow that lets you leave the blush brush shut tight in your makeup case.
+For some moms-to-be, an increased blood volume (by almost 50 percent, according to the International Dermal Institute) causes their cheeks to take on a reddish hue—meaning you might just leave the blush brush shut tight in your makeup case.
+Plus, sebaceous glands that are tasked with moisturizing your skin start working overtime, giving you that shining pregnancy glow.
 And even though you do hear about pregnancy acne, those hormone shifts could just clear up your skin.
 They did for johnsgirl73, who says, “I hardly get breakouts now, which is lovely.”

 More complex brain

-You’ve probably experienced a bit of “ baby brain,” that absentmindedness that many moms-to-be say they get.
+You’ve probably experienced a bit of “baby brain,” that absentmindedness that many moms-to-be say they get.
 And it’s true: your brain is changing but not for the worse.
-It’s actually making you [more sensitive] to baby’s needs after she’s born.
+It’s actually making you more sensitive to baby’s needs after she is born.

 “My favorite perk is no period for sure!” says kara29.
 No tampons, no problem!

-Pregnancy makes some moms-to-be more sensitive, ahem, down there.
+Pregnancy makes some moms-to-be more sensitive down below.
 The best-case scenario?
 “Even better orgasms!” says merryme52.